Kapatagan, Lanao del Norte: Etymology

 Kapatagan is derived from the Visayan word "patag" meaning plain or valley.

 Geography

-Kapatagan has a total land area of 25,048.41 hectares which include the area that is now being contested by the municipality of Lala with an approximate area of 759 hectares.
+Kapatagan has a total land area of 25,048.41 hectares, including the area now being contested by the municipality of Lala with an approximate area of 759 hectares.

 Topography

-On the southern and eastern sides of the locality are mountains that serve as natural barriers protecting the Municipality from typhoons.
+On the southern and eastern sides of the locality are mountains.
 Offsetting the mountain is the presence of flat coastal lands and valley.
-Kapatagan has some rolling plains.

-It has five (5) major rivers that flow to Panguil Bay, namely: Maranding, Panoloon, Butadon, Kidalos, and Balili.
-These rivers sometimes, especially during the rainy season, overflow causing floods resulting in destruction and even death of farm and land animals.
+It has five major rivers that flow to Panguil Bay, namely: Maranding, Panoloon, Butadon, Kidalos, and Balili.

 The Cathedral Falls and Santa Cruz waterfalls are located at Barangays Cathedral Falls, Santa Cruz, and Waterfalls respectively.
 At present, the spring supplies water into Poblacion and some neighboring barangays.